drakkan/sftpgo/docs/virtual-folders.md

 # Virtual Folders

-A virtual folder is a mapping between a SFTP/SCP virtual path and a filesystem path outside the user home directory.
+A virtual folder is a mapping between an SFTP/SCP virtual path and a filesystem path outside the user home directory.
 The specified paths must be absolute and the virtual path cannot be "/", it must be a sub directory.
 The parent directory to the specified virtual path must exist.
 SFTPGo will try to automatically create any missing parent directory for the configured virtual folders at user login.